 * screened out following initial assessment

-A HRA report has also been prepared for the Bold Forest Park Area Action Plan (AAP) which will form part of the St. Helens Development Plan and set out the detailed policies and actions required to develop Bold Forest Park.
+A HRA report has also been prepared for the Bold Forest Park Area Action Plan (AAP), which forms part of the St Helens Development Plan and sets out the detailed policies and actions required to develop Bold Forest Park.
 See the Area Action Plans.